google-ar/WebARonTango/README.md

 The best recommendation to better understand the new WebAR API is to review the examples provided in this repository that try to explain some of the new functionalities from the ground up both using plain WebGL and also [ThreeJS](http://threejs.org), the most widely used 3D engine on the web.

+Please also review the [Known issues](#known_issues) section to better understand some drawbacks in the form of log and warning messages for using this approach.

 ## <a name="using_the_webar_apis_in_threejs">Using the WebAR APIs in ThreeJS</a>

 As mentioned in the [previous section](#overview_of_the_webar_apis), in order to use the video feed from the underlying Tango platform, there's the need to use a WebGL extension that is not available in the WebGL standard at the moment.
-The Chromium implemenetation in this repository activates it so fragment shaders may use it.
-In the case of ThreeJS, as it internally maps the uniforms in the shaders, a very simple modification to the engine is required.
+The Chromium implementation in this repository activates it so fragment shaders may use it.
+In the case of ThreeJS, as it internally maps the uniforms in the shaders, a modification to the engine/library is required.
+It is a simple modification and we are working on making it available in future releases of ThreeJS directly.

 In the `getSingularSetter` function that is able to identify the set-functions for the different types of uniforms/attributes in a shader, a new type needs to be added as follows:

 ```
 function getSingularSetter( type ) {